The purpose of this site is to function as an

 should be cleared as follows:

-The first operator stands on the first level looking up covering the space
+Operator ❶ stands on the first level looking up covering the space

-between the stairs as the second operator takes Point and clears ahead of
+between the stairs as operator

 position, the operator in front of the train takes over the point and moves

-to the next landing while the second operator now covers the space above the
+to the next landing while operator

-moving Train.
-During movement, the Train always moves close to the wall,
+moving train.
+During movement, the train always moves close to the wall,

 movement must stand in view so that they can see through the spaces to the